johste93/gbj.entitydb/README.md

 ### Improvement areas:

 > Reduce code repetition: Addressable Assets Property fields are very difficult to render in custom editor windows.
-Because of this the project has a lot boilerplate code repetition than I'm comfortable with.
+Because of this the project has more WET code than I'm comfortable with.

 > Make it easier to change where tables and constants are saved.

 > Autogenerate TableViews

 > Backport to older Unity versions.

+> Add support for lists of Asset References.

 PR's are welcome.